-AMD's Ryzen 5000G Cezanne APUs Could Land With A Small Premium
+AMD's Ryzen 5000G Cezanne APUs Could Land With a Small Premium

 |$285

-Thus far, the highest price that we've seen for the Ryzen 7 5700G is at $422 over in Canada, 18% higher than the MSRP.
-Surprisingly, pricing is better over at Europe where the markup is less than 10% before value-added tax (VAT).
-The Ryzen 5 5600G may cost up to 17% more expensive in Canada.
-On the contrary, the same chip could debut with a 10% higher price tag in Europe.
+So far, the highest price we've seen for the Ryzen 7 5700G is at $422 over in Canada, 18% higher than the MSRP.
+Surprisingly, pricing is better over in Europe where the markup is less than 10% before value-added tax (VAT).
+The Ryzen 5 5600G could cost up to 17% more than MSRP in Canada, while the same chip could debut with a 10% higher price tag in Europe.